apetrynet/pyfilemail/README.rst

 NOTE!
 =====
-This is still work in progress and parts of the API might chnage as I test it further.
+This is still work in progress and parts of the API might change as I test it further.

 pyfilemail
 ==========